Application Deadlines

 Financial Aid

 Domestic applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA) along with their admissions application.
 The FAFSA is required for access to federal educational loans and is used for consideration of some merit- and need-based scholarships.
-International applicants should schedule a meeting with the Associate Director of Student Services, Ryan Pontillas, to discuss their financial aid options.
+International applicants should contact the Office of Student Services / Financial Aid at [email protected] to discuss their financial aid options.

 For further information on tuition, scholarships, and financial aid, we encourage interested applicants to attend a financial aid information session.